morph-l2/morph-doc/docs/quick-start/3-faucet.md

 You can obtain morph's version of USDT on Holesky through our discord faucet, here's how it works:

-1. Join our discord server through this [link](https://discord.com/invite/L2Morph)
+1. Join our discord server through this [link](https://discord.com/invite/L2Morph).

-2. Find the *#| discord-faucet* channel
+2. Find the *#| discord-faucet* channel.

-3. type */faucet* in the channel and add your Holesky address behind it.
+3. Type */faucet* in the channel and add your Holesky address behind it.

 ![command](../../assets/docs/quick-start/faucet/faucet_c.png)